POSTS 15 Grape Varieties You Should Try!

 15 Grape Varieties You Should Try!

-Are you bored to drink the same wines over and over again?
-Are you looking for the next wine that will excite you?
-If so, you are in the right place because I have to show you 15 grape varieties that you have to try!
-And not 15 random varieties but 15 unique varieties that will surely excite you!
-Can we start?
+Are you tired of drinking the same wines over and over again?
+Are you looking for the next bottle that will truly excite you?
+If yes, you’re in the right place, because below you’ll find 15 wine varieties you absolutely need to try!
+And not just any 15 varieties, but 15 special ones that will definitely thrill you!

-You have already tasted all the Malagouzias of Greece and you are looking for the next aromatic white wine that will excite you!
-Do not look further!
-Let us introduce you to Torrontes, Argentina's white diamond.
-It has plenty of tropical fruit but also white flowers and of course refreshing acidity.
-Can you imagine anything better?
-Try Torrontes Dona Silvina with an aromatic shrimp ceviche with valley shrimp and you will be amazed!
+Have you tried every Malagousia in Greece and are now searching for the next aromatic white wine that will excite you?
+Look no further!
+Let us introduce you to Torrontés, the white diamond of Argentina.
+Bursting with tropical fruit, delicate white flowers, and refreshing acidity.
+Can you think of anything better?
+Try Amauta Torrontes 2014 Bodega El Porvenir de Cafayate with an aromatic valley-shrimp ceviche and prepare to be amazed!

 Bonarda or Douce Noir